 8. Using Quotation Marks To Add Emphasis

-Quotations marks are used to quote words said by someone.
+Quotation marks are used to quote words said by someone.
 But when it comes to putting emphasis, use italics instead.

 9. Confusing Between Their, There and They’re

-It’s not unusual to confuse between these three.
+It’s not unusual to confuse these three.
 You have to thoroughly check your work before submission.
 ‘There’ usually shows the location, while ‘their’ shows possession.
 Lastly, ‘they’re’ is the short form of they are.

 10. Using Hyphen Instead of a Dash

 Dash usually shows you are temporarily separating thoughts in a phrase.

 For instance, Maryam _an excellent teacher_ is married.

 The hyphen connects two adjective words.
 E.g., good-looking

 11. Using Punctuation Marks Outside or Inside Quotation Marks